Playwrights & Dramaturgs

 Other plays include Body Burden (Adobe Theater, Albuquerque; Santa Fe Performing Arts), Driving While Innocent (1st place, First Stage LA One-Act Contest), Our Place (Women’s Voices), Parakeet Love (The Seven at Fusion Theater), Sworn to Water (Theaterwork’s Four by Four), Armed and Dangerous (Finalist, The Actor’s Theater of Louisville’s Heideman Award for 10-minute plays) and The Language of Love (The Second Seven at Fusion Theatre).

 Dale’s work as a dramaturg includes Ironweed Productions’ Our Town, Buried Child, Good People, Death of a Salesman, and their recent tribute to Sam Shepard.
-She is Co-Artistic Director with Lynn Goodwin of Just Say It Theater, which produced Nick Payne’s Constellations in 2018 and will bring The Big Heartless to Warehouse 21 this winter.
+She is Co-Artistic Director with Lynn Goodwin of Just Say It Theater, which produced Nick Payne’s Constellations in 2018 and The Big Heartless in 2019.
 Dale received her MFA from Columbia University’s School of the Arts and is a member of the Dramatists Guild.

 Constance: The Art of Being Mrs. Oscar Wilde, is an original play about the married life of Constance Lloyd Holland and her husband, English playwright and author, Oscar Wilde.